Welsh Terrier Breed Health

 dogs with MMM.

-Since I have been the Breed Health Representative, it has been matters of skin conditions, diet and behavioural problems but since March 2012 a genetic condition has come to light that affects Welsh Terriers.
-It’s called Primary Lens Luxation or PLL.
+Since March 2012 a genetic condition has come to light that affects Welsh Terriers.
+It’s called Primary Lens Luxation (PLL).

 This condition is caused by an inherited mutation in a gene which is required for the healthy construction of the lens fibres.
 PLL is an inherited eye disease which can lead to blindness.
 In affected dogs, the tiny fibres which hold the lens break down and the lens can fall out of position which may cause glaucoma and blindness.
 This is a late onset condition – an affected dog would develop signs of PLL between 4 to 8 years of age.